1. Petition is filed with certificate

 The person who is filing the petition must state whether he or she has any legal or financial involvement with you.

 The person filing the petition should attach a written statement, called a "certificate," from a doctor or other highly trained mental health professional.
 The doctor must have personally examined you within the past 72 hours before preparing the certificate.

 The certificate must state why you need immediate hospitalization.

 If it is impossible to get a certificate because no doctor can be found who has or will examine you, you can be still be involuntarily admitted without one.
 After reading the petition, a judge can order you to be examined.
 In this case, the facility must release you after 24 hours of your admission, unless a certificate has been filed within that time.
-It is a very common practice to involuntarily admit patients without first obtaining a certificate.
+It is a very common practice to admit patients without first obtaining a certificate involuntarily.

 If you need immediate admission and the mental health center has not yet had the opportunity to examine you, you can be admitted at once.
 Staff from the mental health center must come to examine you within 24 hours of your admission.